P-Asta/just-square/README.md

 - Move with **wasd**

 ## block description
-- 'White Block': You can jump in the air.
+- `White Block` : You can jump in the air.
-- 'Black Block': It's just a block
+- `Black Block` : It's just a block
-- 'Red Block' : Die
+- `Red Block` : Die
-- 'Green Block': go to the next step
+- `Green Block` : go to the next step

 ## programingLanguages
 - html